-All students in grades 11 and 12 take the Post-Secondary Planning courses, which are designed to support all facets of decision-making and preparation for students' post-secondary future.
+All students in grades 11, 12, and PG take the Post-Secondary Planning courses, which are designed to support all facets of decision-making and preparation for students' post-secondary future.
 These courses are graded on a Pass/Fail basis.
 Juniors take a two-trimester course in the winter and spring trimesters.
 Seniors take a one-trimester course in the fall trimester.
+PGs take a one-trimester course in the fall trimester, and a two-trimester course in the winter and spring trimesters.